Showing posts with label saints. Show all posts

 Fr Angelico

-Today is the feast of St Romuald in some calendars - in the 1962 calendar his feast is celebrated in Feburary, but he actually died on June 19 and his feast has been restored to the date in most modern calenars.
+Today is the feast of St Romuald in some calendars - in the 1962 calendar his feast is celebrated in Febuary, but he actually died on June 19 and his feast has been restored to the date in most modern calendars.
 The Martyrology says:

 At Ravenna, St. Romuald, anchoret, founder of the monks of Carnaldoli, who restored and greatly extended monastic discipline, which was much relaxed in Italy.
 He is also mentioned on the 7th of February.